A burnt-out employee?

-Sometimes, it’s also important to be able to provide them with the environment that they can work well in.
+Sometimes, it’s also important to be able to provide them with an environment that they can work well.

 Different people have different needs.
 Is your organization able to meet their needs or provide them with structure, support or facilities that can help to meet their needs so that they can thrive and do well in those environments?